PhyloSketch App User Manual

 By default, reticulations are drawn in a combining view.
 To obtain a transfer view, select one of the incoming edges and use the Declare Acceptor Edge menu item or button to declare it to be the transfer acceptor edge.
 If providing the network in extended Newick format, use ##Hi instead of #Hi to indicate which of the incoming edges of the i-th reticulation node is the acceptor edge.

-This example shows the (complicated) published drawing of a network (Lescroart et al. [2023], Fig. S12E) and a (simple) transfer view obtained using the rectangular cladogram algorithm:
+This example shows the (complicated) published drawing of a network (Lescroart et al. [2023], Fig. S12E) and a (simpler) transfer view obtained using the rectangular cladogram algorithm:

 PIC